WebOrigami/docs/src/content/concepts/templates.md

 ## Reference input

-When you invoke a template as a function, you can refer to the template's input using an unders (`_`).
+When you invoke a template as a function, you can refer to the template's input using an underscore (`_`).

 ```console
 $ cat heading.orit